How to Make Homemade Chicken Croquettes

 Old-Fashioned Food With Flair

-Croquettes are small, round foods usually made of minced meat, fish, or vegetable coated with egg and bread crumbs, and then deep-fried.
+Croquettes are small, round foods usually made of minced meat, fish, or vegetables coated with egg and breadcrumbs and then deep-fried.
 They are commonly served with a cream or tomato sauce, but they are equally good plain.

 Do you know how to say "croquette"?

 My mother made these as I was growing up, and I learned how to make them from watching and helping her in the kitchen.

 My favorite type of croquette is a chicken one, and here I'll show you how to make them.
 Made from ordinary ingredients you normally have on hand, these tasty morsels will get rave reviews from your family!